cj1128/ctci-review/README.md

 ### 1.2 Check Permutation

-> Given two strings, write a function to decide if one is a permutation of the other.
+> Given two strings, write a method to decide if one is a permutation of the other.

 Also note the string encoding.